perl11/cperl/STATUS.md

 * hash keys keep the tainted info. see [perlsec](http://perldoc.perl.org/perlsec.html#Taint-mode) There are no known taint loopholes anymore.
 * fixes ops and modules using lexical `$_`.
 The lexical topic feature is supported.
+* fixed the encoding pragma, it is undeprecated.
 * readonly packages can be cloned with threads.
 * security and overlarge data fixes for Storable, YAML not yet.
 * include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey